Firespindash/mint-i3wm/README.md

 If you are in Cinnamon, in login screen click in _Cinnamon_ Logo and change to _Cinnamon+i3_, I recommend you to use _polybar_ or _synaptic_ to find program names or to have access to them more easily.

-If you have a problem in the installation or with a dependence issue, you just need to run a separate script again or remove the dependence and install again.
+If you have a problem in the installation or with a dependence issue, you just need to run a separated script again or remove the dependence and install again with the flag `-i`.

 If you want to use another wallpaper changer instead of nitrogen you can do it.
 I recommend that you use a dark theme for better look and feel and change the wallpaper, for this use the command `nitrogen /your/path/ --set-zoom-fill` or `nitrogen /usr/share/backgrounds/linuxmint-tina/`.

+## Uninstallation

+* If you haven't anymore, clone it again and move the mint_i3wm directory to your home directory(`cp -r mint_i3wm ~/`);
+* go to terminal, type `cd mint_i3wm` and run `./uninstall.sh`;
+* Then reboot your machine;

+Just type 'Y' when the question "Just run specific part?[Y/N] " appears, if something go wrong.
+You can uninstall some part or some programs using the separated scripts with the flag `-u`.

 ## Keyboard
 $mod = Win key